code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-04-13-spring-kafka-boot-example.md

 ```

 For the `Receiver`, Spring Boot takes care of most of the configuration when using a local Kafka broker with default settings.
 There are however two properties that need to be set explicitly in order to make our example work:
-1. The <var>kafka.consumer.group-id'</var> property needs to be specified as we are [using group management to assign topic partitions to consumers](https://www.confluent.io/blog/tutorial-getting-started-with-the-new-apache-kafka-0-9-consumer-client/).
+1. The <var>'kafka.consumer.group-id'</var> property needs to be specified as we are [using group management to assign topic partitions to consumers](https://www.confluent.io/blog/tutorial-getting-started-with-the-new-apache-kafka-0-9-consumer-client/).
+In this example we will assign it the value <var>'boot'</var>.
 2. The <var>'kafka.consumer.auto-offset-reset'</var> property needs to be set to <var>'earliest'</var> which ensures the new consumer group will get the message sent in case the container started after the send was completed.

 The code snippet below shows the properties specified using the YAML format in <var>/src/main/resources/application.yml</var>.